databricks/terraform-provider-databricks/docs/resources/job.md

 ### webhook Confiuration Block

-* `id` - ID of the destination that is notified when an event defined in `webhook_notifications` is triggered.
+* `id` - ID of the system notification that is notified when an event defined in `webhook_notifications` is triggered.

 ### git_source Configuration Block